 Lassa Fever Treatment

 Lassa fever treatment is done by using ribavirin.
-Ribavirin when given through intravenous is more effective.
-Thus, the patients infected by Lassa fever are given this medicine via intravenous.
-Fluid replacement, fighting hypotension and blood transfusion are also required to treat patients suffering from Lassa fever.
+Ribavirin when given intravenously is more effective.
+Thus, the patients infected with this fever are given medicine intravenous.
+Fluid replacement, fighting hypotension, and blood transfusion are also required to treat patients suffering from this fever.

 No vaccination has yet been developed for this deadly fever.
 However, scientists and researchers are working on it.

 From the beginning of January 2017 to the mid of March 2018 as many as 1495 cases of Lassa fever have been registered in Nigeria out of these 119 people have lost their lives battling this disease.
 Different states of Nigeria that have been infected with this deadly virus include Anambra, Delta, Ekiti, Imo, Kaduna, Kogi, Bauchi, Benue, Ondo, Osun, Plateau, Ebonyi, Edo, Rivers, Federal Capital Territory, Gombe, Lagos, Nasarawa and Taraba.

 Also Read: Tips to score 320+ in NEET Biology

 Healthcare workers who come in contact with patients suffering from Lassa fever stand a high risk of incurring this disease.
 Four healthcare workers have died due to this disease since January 2017.